-- The adoption by the US Congress of a set of rules under FATCA.
-Under FATCA, a separate 30% withholding tax on certain payments of US source income and gross proceeds will be phased in from 1 July 2014. - Under certain circumstances, resident and non-resident investors will be subject to this tax if they (or any non-US banks or other non-US financial intermediaries through which they own their shares) fail to comply with FATCA (or an applicable intergovernmental agreement), or otherwise fail to provide a fund with appropriate certifications or other documentation concerning their FATCA status, in relation to: - dividends paid by a fund; or - gross proceeds recognised on the disposition of fund shares. - The adoption of amendments narrowing the exclusion from the definition of CPOs.
+- The 20 May, 2015 proposal of rules, forms and amendments to modernise reporting and disclosure of information, including relating to portfolio holding and risk characterisations for investment companies and advisers. - The 23 July, 2014 adoption of amendments to the rules governing money market funds, which are meant to reduce the risks associated with a money market fund's portfolio.
+Key features of the amendments are as follows: - require "institutional" prime money market funds to use a floating net asset value; - impose default liquidity fees on non-government money market funds when certain conditions are present (unless the fund's board determines otherwise); - give money market funds the flexibility to institute liquidity fees and/or redemption gates under certain conditions if the board determines that they are in the best interest of the fund: - require additional disclosures regarding the risk factors associated with investing in stable and/or floating net asset value money market funds (including the potential imposition of liquidity fees or redemption gates); and - require the filing of new Form N-CR which money market funds must file with the SEC within one business day of the occurrence of certain events (such as the imposition of lifting or liquidity fees or redemption gates). - The SEC's Office of Compliance Inspections and Examinations has been conducting an examination of practices relating to payments to financial intermediaries, and there is the potential for guidance or other developments in this area. - The adoption of amendments narrowing the exclusion from the definition of CPOs.
 Funds investing in the futures, options and swaps markets that do not meet certain de minimis trading and marketing thresholds may be regulated as commodity pools, in which case their investment advisers must register as CPOs and/or commodity trading advisers (CTAs).
-In addition, funds that do not meet the applicable thresholds are subject to other CFTC requirements (such as disclosure, recordkeeping and reporting requirements). - The adoption of amendments to the rules governing money market funds, which are meant to reduce the risks associated with a money market fund's portfolio.
-In addition, there is a continuing discussion regarding whether to impose floating NAVs or capital buffers for money market funds. - The SEC has issued a concept release (an SEC-approved document that poses ideas to the public to solicit their views) on the use of derivatives by investment companies, indicating interest in reconsidering the application of the ICA to funds' use of derivatives. - The proposal of a new rule and related amendments to replace Rule 12b-1 under the ICA, which would limit cumulative sales charges paid by an investor. - The Supreme Court's ruling in Jones v Harris Associates LP (130 S.Ct.
+In addition, funds that do not meet the applicable thresholds are subject to other CFTC requirements (such as disclosure, recordkeeping and reporting requirements). - The SEC has issued a concept release (an SEC-approved document that poses ideas to the public to solicit their views) on the use of derivatives by investment companies, indicating interest in reconsidering the application of the ICA to funds' use of derivatives. - The proposal of a new rule and related amendments to replace Rule 12b-1 under the ICA, which would limit cumulative sales charges paid by an investor.

+The Supreme Court's ruling in Jones v Harris Associates LP (130 S.Ct.
 1418 (U.S. 2010)), which established the standard governing claims of excessive fees under the ICA.